dillonstreator/txob/README.md

 ### Examples

-Let's look at an example of an HTTP API that allows a user to be invited where a email must be sent along with the invite.
+Let's look at an example of an HTTP API that allows a user to be invited where an SMTP request must be sent as a side-effect of the invite.

 ```ts
 import http from "node:http";